miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 To install the patch choose the Bloodlines directory as destination, select wanted features, install and then start the game from the new desktop or start menu links.
 Thanks to Jordan Russel for Inno Setup!
-It is very important to start a new game after patching, saved games are moved to save/old!
-To uninstall, just remove the patch links and patch directory.
+It's important to start a new game after patching, old saves will be moved to save/incompatible!
+To uninstall, remove the patch links and patch directory.
 Changelogs, known issues and more are listed below.

 On issues in Windows Vista/7/8/10 install the patch as administrator